 - Worry less.
 Seriously, I worried too much the first time around.
 Most of this was due to the fear of the unknown, so I am hoping that we will all be much more comfortable this time around.
 Don’t get me wrong, the Disney Cruise Line staff makes you feel VERY COMFORTABLE AND WELCOME, especially your room host, but there is still a slight learning curve to navigating your way around the ship, etc.

 - Avoid Cocoa Beach.
 Since there is a bit of a drive from the Orlando airport to Port Canaveral (roughly an hour), we felt more comfortable flying in the day before our departure.
-We didn’t know the Cape Canaveral/Port Canaveral area very well, but wanted to stay that night before on a hotel/resort right on the beach, so we went with the Cocoa Beach area.
+We didn’t know the Cape Canaveral/Port Canaveral area very well but wanted to stay that night before at a hotel/resort right on the beach, so we went with the Cocoa Beach area.
 We booked a night at a hotel right on the beach that also included a great pool for the kids to enjoy.
 Upon entering Cocoa Beach, we soon discovered that it was a bit of a ghost town.
 The hotels were more like motels and it was very, very dated.
 Restaurants were sparse and only included a few chain restaurants – Denny’s and Pizza Hut were among the few.
-The hotel we booked was extremely rundown, dirty and there was nowhere to eat on property.
+The hotel we booked was extremely run down, and dirty and there was nowhere to eat on the property.
 The beach was not pleasant, either.
-Although the kids didn’t seem to mind that were were eating at Pizza Hut and playing in the pool, we would have liked a better experience.
+Although the kids didn’t seem to mind that we were eating at Pizza Hut and playing in the pool, we would have liked a better experience.
 Needless to say, we nearly kissed the floor once we boarded the Disney Dream the next day!
 This year, we will be staying one night (yes, I say one night!) at Disney’s Art of Animation Resort!

 - Book less excursions.
 We went a little crazy with booking excursions on our first cruise vacation.
 What we found, though, was that about 50% of what we booked was not worth the price we paid for it.
 This will vary among families, of course, but I will suggest that you not book too much at each port because there is always a ton to do on the ship itself.
-Also, the ship is much less crowded on port stops, so it may be the perfect time to swim onboard or take a slide down the Aquaduck!
+Also, the ship is much less crowded on port stops, so it may be the perfect time to swim on board or take a slide down the Aquaduck!
 Specific excursions that we will avoid this time around include glass-bottom boat tours (this made my husband nauseated and we really didn’t see anything exciting), submarine tours, snorkeling (this is a family preference and not the norm, I’m sure, but we just don’t enjoy snorkeling) or any tours that are just too long.
-For our upcoming trip to the Western Caribbean, we will be visiting Mayan ruins, having a beach day and renting bicycles.
+For our upcoming trip to the Western Caribbean, we will be visiting Mayan ruins, having a beach day, and renting bicycles.
 That is it!

 - Pack more nice outfits.
 We did not pack enough nice outfits last time around, so I plan on packing more this time.
-Also, since we will be taking a 7-night cruise, we have more “cruise casual” nights, as well as a formal and semi-formal night.
+Also, since we will be taking a 7-night cruise, we have more “cruise casual” nights, as well as formal and semi-formal nights.
 Here is a breakdown of a 7-night cruise from Disney’s website:

-- First night: cruise casual—no shorts, swimwear or tank tops
+- First night: cruise casual—no shorts, swimwear, or tank tops

-- Three additional “cruise casual” nights—no shorts, swimwear or tank tops
+- Three additional “cruise casual” nights—no shorts, swimwear, or tank tops

 - One pirate or tropical night (deck party)